Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Results

-For this purpose, we have calculated the renormalized Polyakov loop has been measured at each spatial site at different temperatures, after performing gradient flow, details of which are mentioned in Sec.~\ref{sec:Num}.
-We show the probability distribution of renormalized values of the real part of Polyakov loop value at each site $\mathbf{x}$ denoted as of $\text{Re.}P(\textbf{x})$ for a large set of gauge configurations, superposed together, and at different temperatures superposed together in Fig. \ref{fig:polyakov_prob}.
-We observe that the width of the distribution of the renormalized local Polyakov loop values is decreasing with increasing temperatures, demonstrating that the gauge fields are smoother at higher temperatures.
-Due to the larger width of the distribution at $T\leq 195$ MeV, the confining wells defined at locations in space for which the real part of the renormalized Polyakov loop values are lower than its average have strong overlap with each other.
-This is also evident in the density plots of the local fluctuations of the Polyakov loop which are lower than its mean value at each temperature, shown in Fig. \ref{fig:vis}.
-At higher temperatures $T=314$ MeV the large negative fluctuations in $\text{Re.}P(\textbf{x})$ about its average value become rarer, resulting in a clear separation among these potential wells which are located at random sites.
-In contrast, close to the crossover transition at $T=164$ MeV the fluctuations in the renormalized values of Polyakov loop are much more frequent and correlated with each other, which is qualitatively manifest in the density plot in Fig.~\ref{fig:vis}.
+For this purpose, we have calculated the renormalized Polyakov loop values at each spatial site of the lattice after performing gradient flow, details of which are mentioned in Sec.~\ref{sec:Num}.
+We show the probability distribution of renormalized values of the real part of the Polyakov loop at each site $\mathbf{x}$, denoted as $\text{Re.}P(\textbf{x})$ for a large set of gauge configurations, superposed together, and at different temperatures in Fig. \ref{fig:polyakov_prob}.
+We observe that the width of these distributions is decreasing with increasing temperatures, demonstrating that gauge fields become smoother at higher temperatures.
+At higher temperatures $T=314$ MeV, the large negative fluctuations in $\text{Re.}P(\textbf{x})$ about its average value become rarer, resulting in a clear separation among these potential wells which are located at random sites.
+In contrast, close to the crossover transition at $T=164$ MeV, the fluctuations in the renormalized values of the Polyakov loop are much more frequent and correlated with each other, which is qualitatively manifest in the density plot in Fig.~\ref{fig:vis}.
 At an intermediate temperature $T= 195$ MeV, the confining wells still have significant overlap with each other which is also evident from Fig.~\ref{fig:vis}.